Lassefroeslevhoppe/Master_thesis_Lasse_Fr-slev_Hoppe/README.md

 5_Passing_QC_finalized.py --> This script plots the number of genera passing the multistep quality control I set up

 6_Panel_plots.py --> This script is used by running it in python and typing in the genus to create panel plots for: eg. "6_panel_plots.py Porites".
-These plots were used to authenticate the genera reads as truely ancient.
+These plots were used to authenticate and evaluate the quality of aeDNA recovered from the core.

 7_Heatmap_all_genera.py --> This script gathered all the reads for genera in the whitelist (excel file created manually), applied a CLR data transformation and plotted the genera present for each sample.